 Schoology is a free LMS designed for elementary education to support teachers and instructors in the age of COVID-19.
 Since most learning has shifted online and adopted a remote learning model, Schoology offers support to school districts, focused on K-12 schools with tips for parents and teachers alike.

 The learning engagement platform offers built-in tools to help engage and encourage students with a wide variety of content like videos, text, games, and more.

 As a business communication tool, Slack is quick, simple, and targeted.
 Teams can experience a unique learning design through interactive channels that spark conversation and feedback in real-time.

 Slack’s communication feature allows your team members to easily share their thoughts whether they’re working remotely, at a desk, or on the go.
 The platform’s grouping feature also means that teams can be easily organized, to help keep the conversation on topic.
 While Slack is limited as a communication tool, it does a great job at promoting facilitating collaboration on projects through its integration feature.
 Slack can easily connect with a wide range of apps like Jira, Zoom, Google Drive, and more.

-Best Training Tools – #7 – Asana
+Tools For Online Training #7 – Asana

 Asana is a comprehensive tool with a range of features that include calendars, task allocation, and project status updates.
 The organizational tools allow teams to know what to do and understand why it matters.